-I offer the first systematic study of how legislative campaign strategy changed in response to Dobbs.
+I offer a systematic study of how legislative campaign strategy changed in response to Dobbs.
 Drawing on an original dataset of campaign platforms from elections before and after the decision, I show that candidates' strategies diverged by party.
 While Democrats became substantially more likely to campaign on abortion and to do so using unambiguous language, Republicans increasingly obfuscated their abortion positions.
-Moreover, the pre-post-Dobbs change in partisan divergence in campaign attention to abortion was concentrated most strongly among candidates
+Moreover, the pre-post-Dobbs change in partisan divergence in campaign attention to abortion was concentrated most strongly among candidates running in states with abortion bans set to take effect upon overturning of Roe.
+There were no analogous changes in the same candidates' attention to other issues before and after Dobbs, providing further evidence that these results are driven by domain-specific effects of the decision.

-Author affiliations: ^a Department of Political Science, Yale University, New Haven, CT 06511
+Author affiliations: a Department of Political Science, Yale University, New Haven, CT 06511